tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LP-03-Ins_Probability_Distributions_of_Potential_Outcomes.md

 Walk through the solution and highlight the following:

 * This solution represents a technical example to the Monto Carlo simulation use case presented in the previous activity (coin flip simulation).
-Therefore, the program flips a coin 10 times for 5 simulations to determine the frequency distribution of heads landed per simulation and the corresponding probability distribution of landing varying numbers or ranges of heads.
+Therefore, the program flips a coin 10 times for 5 simulations to determine the frequency distribution of heads landed per simulation and the corresponding probability distribution of landing varying numbers (or ranges) of heads.

-* Monte Carlo simulations deal with predicting potential outcomes of a random process.
-Therefore, make sure to import the `random` class from the `numpy` library that allows for randomizing a particular code process.
+* Make sure to import the `random` class from the `numpy` library which allows for randomizing a particular code process.

   ```python
   # Import libraries and dependencies